colorofchange/coding_challenge_1/README.md

 - Updated the /selection page to directly display templates when a user clicks on it
 - Did a little bit of responsive design on the whole app

+### You need to create a .env file in the root directory before running docker-compose up !